Cybersecurity Analyst Career Path & Resources

 Why Learn Cybersecurity?
 Data is valuable.
 With so much sensitive information online, companies need cybersecurity pros to protect it.
 This course is a great starting point for anyone interested in cybersecurity, but not sure where to start.
 Build your foundation by learning the fundamentals of one of the fastest-growing fields today.
 Take-Away Skills.
 Learn the basic concepts needed to identify and protect yourself against common cyber threats and attacks.
 You’ll also gain an understanding of principles and policies, commonly used authentication/authorization techniques, and network security fundamentals.

-Get the guidance you need with a
+Get the guidance you need to become a Cybersecurity Analyst

 There is no better source of accountability and motivation than having a personal mentor.
 What used to be impossible to find is now just two clicks away!
 All mentors are vetted & hands-on!